Looking for the perfect gift guide for a travel-loving lady?

 3. Universal Adapter

 Electrical outlets are different in every region of the world.
-When you travel internationally, don’t expect your U.S. plugs to fit.
+When you travel internationally, don’t expect your U.S. plugs or chargers to fit.

 Fortunately, it’s an easy problem to solve.
 Just pick up a universal travel adapter, one that ideally includes two USB ports and a surge protector, such as this universal adapter from NEWVANGA.